Wednesday, June 28, 2006

 The swiss chard 'Bright Lights' is growing well now.
 Last years plants were removed last week.
 So many pretty colours.
 They really do brighten up the plot!

 After lunch I went and tidied up the tomato plants, tied them to their bamboos and dusted them with Bordeux powder.
 I don't like using chemicals, no matter how 'friendly' they are, but I cannot afford to get blight on the plot and loose all of my toms.
 Last years tom harvest lasted us until about 4 weeks ago when the last of the frozen tomato sauce was used.
 This year I have grown about a dozen more plants to try and produce enough sauce to last an entire year.
 There are loads of flowers showing.
 Whilst I was doing this, the magpies in the trees across the lane were going crazy.
 What a racket!
 Something was bothering them.
 I don't know if they have nests in the tall trees, but whatever was going on, it lasted almost half an hour.
 The funny thing was, whilst all of this rumpuss was taking place, Jays all started lining up in the trees along the edge of the allotment.
-Wonder what was spooking the birds in the trees.
+Won

 I needed to dig up the garlics - Purple Wight - as they were covered in rust, and because of the white rot, the less time they spend in the ground the better.
 Well I have to say I was chuffed with the harvest.
 All nice clean firm heads, not bad sizes either.
 Some was like golf balls, but the rest were regular, what you would expect sizes.
 Phewie the car was going to pong on the way home and make the kids moan like hell!